FindMySchool LogoFindMySchool

 Detailed subject breakdowns are not published, but the broad Attainment 8 and Progress 8 metrics frame the realistic picture: Cowley is a competent secondary school producing credible GCSE outcomes, without being a high-performing outlier.
 Parents seeking top-tier results should look elsewhere; those seeking a well-rounded, inclusive secondary experience with supportive teaching will find good value.

 The Sixth Form College operates on a separate site and attracts both internal progression and external applicants.
-A-level results place the school 1,924th in England (FindMySchool ranking), in the lower percentile band (72nd to 73rd percentile), indicating performance below the England average.
-At A-level, 3% achieve A*, 15% achieve A, 15% achieve B, and 33% achieve A*-B grades combined.
-This is below the England average of 47% achieving A*-B.
+A-level results place the school 2,140th in England out of 2,549 schools for academic performance (FindMySchool ranking), indicating performance below the England average.
+At A-level, 0% achieve A*, 10% achieve A, 20% achieve B, and 30% achieve A*-B grades combined.

 These results suggest the Sixth Form is accessible and inclusive rather than highly selective.
 The separate campus provides sixth form students with a dedicated space, smaller class sizes, and the advantage of focused post-16 study.
 The Ofsted report praised "the range of appropriate courses and extensive array of enrichment activities available," noting that staff expertise helps students acquire thorough insight into their subjects.
 For students seeking smaller teaching groups and a supported transition to university or employment, the Sixth Form offers genuine value.